 Adding permanent subtitles to your video is really easy.
 Just download Movavi Video Editor for Windows or macOS.

-Step 1: Install Movavi Video Editor on Your Computer
+Step 1.
+Install Movavi Video Editor

-Step 3: Add Titles and Callouts
+Step 3.
+Add titles and stickers

-Step 4: Adjust the Titles and Callouts
+Step 4.
+Adjust the titles and stickers

-To enter the editing mode, double-click a title or a callout on the timeline.
+To enter the editing mode, double-click a title or a sticker on the Timeline.
 Now you can adjust your caption or sticker: